openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns an array of [`VariableDefinition` objects](#variabledefinition), each of which includes information about an [Identity variable](/markup-language/#identity-and-signatures) missing an input value.
+Returns an array of `VariableDefinition` types, each of which includes information about an [Identity variable](/markup-language/#identity-and-signatures) missing an input value.

 ### createIdentity